The photo archive maintains Parliament’s photo collection, and archive staff is responsible for loaning the images and giving advice on use.

 The use of images supplied by the Parliamentary Office is also permitted for the purpose of publicising and promoting the work of an MP, including election campaign communications.
 However, the images may not be used in election campaign advertising the candidate’s number and/or a direct targeted call to vote linked with the election date .

 Images supplied by the Parliamentary Office may not be used for advertising or marketing purposes.
+However, using the images on book covers is not considered advertising or marketing.
 It is also forbidden to use them for commercial gain, e.g. T-shirts or mugs.
 The images may not be archived or forwarded to third parties.
 The source (name of the photographer / Parliament of Finland) must be acknowledged where image is used.

 Persons depicted in the images must be acknowledged in all uses and, if necessary, their permission to use the image must be separately obtained.
 Photos supplied by the Parliamentary Office may not be used in violation of good practice.
 This refers to any use of an image in a context that can be considered defamatory towards the person depicted in the image or the photographer.
 The content of the images may not be modified.